 Training is provided for all these ministries.
-Students are required to attend a weekly liturgy preparation period which consists of instruction and discussion of liturgy, as well as rehearsal of liturgical music.
+Students are required to attend liturgy preparation meetings which consists of instruction and discussion of liturgy, as well as rehearsal of liturgical music, readings, and rituals.

 Drug-Free School/Workplace

 College regulations comply with the Drug-Free Schools and Communities Act of 1989 requiring documentation of services and awareness for drug-free schools and communities.
 The College complies as defined in schedules "I" through "V" of Section 202 of the "Controlled Substances Act" (21 U.S.C.
 812) and as further defined by regulations 21 CFR 1300.11 through 1300.15.